findy-network/findy-network.github.io/content/en/blog/github-swiss-knife-3/index.md

 date: 2024-04-24
 title: "The Swiss Army Knife for the Agency Project, Part 3: Other GitHub Tools"
 linkTitle: "Other GitHub Tools"
-description: "This post concludes the article series that provides an overview of how our open-source project utilizes the GitHub platform for software development.
-In this last part, we will examine other useful features such as GitHub Pages, Dependabot and automatic PR labeling."
+description: "This post concludes the article series that overviews how our open-source project utilizes the GitHub platform for software development.
+This last part will examine other valuable features such as GitHub Pages, Dependabot, and automatic PR labeling."
 author: Laura Vuorenoja
 resources:
   - src: "**.{png,jpg}"
     title: "Image #:counter"
 ---

-This post concludes the article series that provides an overview of how our open-source project utilizes the GitHub platform for software development.
-In this last part, we will examine documentation and communication tools, as well as some utilities that help the development process.
+This post concludes the article series that overviews how our open-source project utilizes the GitHub platform for software development.
+In this last part, we will examine documentation, communication tools, and some utilities that help the development process.

 ## GitHub Pages

 Already in the early days, when we started to experiment with SSI technology, there arose a need to publish different experiment outcomes and findings to the rest of the community.
-However, we were missing a platform to collect these different reports and articles.
+However, we were missing a platform to collect these various reports and articles.

 Finally, when [we decided to open-source our agency code](/blog/2021/08/11/announcing-findy-agency/), we also established a documentation site and blog.
 [This site](https://findy-network.github.io/)